Made in the A.M.

-Made In the A.M. is the fifth studio album by English-Irish boy band One Direction, released on 13 November 2015, by Columbia Records and Syco Music.
-This album is also the group's first album following the departure of Zayn Malik, who left the group on March 25, 2015, and the group's last album before they entered their indefinite hiatus in January 2016.
-The album was preceded by the three singles "Drag Me Down", released on 31 July 2015; "Perfect", released on 16 October 2015 and "History", released on 6 November 2015.
-These three singles reached the top 10 in a number of national charts.
+Made in the A.M. is the fifth and final studio album by English-Irish boy band One Direction, released on 13 November 2015 by Columbia Records and Syco Music.
+It was the band's only album without Zayn Malik, who left the group eight months earlier, the last to feature member Liam Payne due to his death in 2024, and the last released before the group entered an indefinite hiatus the following year.
+It was the year's sixth best-selling album worldwide, with 2.4 million copies sold, and received generally favourable critical reviews.

+The album was preceded by the three singles: "Drag Me Down", released on 31 July 2015; "Perfect", released on 16 October 2015; and "History", released on 6 November 2015.
+All three reached the top 10 in a number of national charts.

-Upon its release, the record received generally favourable reviews from critics.
-It debuted at number one on the UK Albums Chart with 93,189 copies, and it debuted at number two on the US Billboard 200, with 459,000 album-equivalent units in it first-week which of 402,000 copies were pure album sales, behind Justin Bieber's Purpose.
-The album's first-week sales were higher than the band's previous album, Four, which amassed an opening sale of 387,000 in 2014, breaking a predicted boy band trend of consecutive declining album sales.
-Additionally, Made in the A.M. was the second fastest-selling album of 2015 in the UK, surpassed only by Adele's 25, a week after the album's release.
-According to the International Federation of the Phonographic Industry, Made in the A.M. was the sixth best-selling album of 2015 with 2.4 million copies sold worldwide.
+The album itself debuted at number one on the UK Albums Chart with 93,189 copies, and at number two (behind Justin Bieber's Purpose) on the US Billboard 200, with 459,000 album-equivalent units in its first week, including 402,000 pure album sales.
+Defying predictions that interest in boy-band albums was declining, its first-week sales topped the 387,000 sold by the band's previous album, Four.
+Made in the A.M. was the second fastest-selling album of 2015 in the UK, surpassed only by Adele's 25.

-Background

-The album was announced on 22 September 2015.
-Following the release of its lead single, "Drag Me Down", it was revealed that the group would go on a temporary hiatus in 2016 to take a break.
-On 22 September, the title for the fifth studio album, Made in the A.M., was officially announced along with promotional single "Infinity" being released.
-The group began to reveal the track listing on their Snapchat stories to which it was later confirmed on iTunes.
-The band members all agreed that this album was the best work out of their other efforts due to their main involvement with writing and composition for the majority of the songs.
+Release

+The song that would be the album's lead single, "Drag Me Down", was released on 31 July 2015 with no previous promotion or warning.
+It debuted at number one on the UK Singles Chart, breaking the record for the most streamed song in its first week, with 2.03 million plays.
+In the United States, the song debuted at number three on the Billboard Hot 100 chart, with 350,000 downloads in its first week, earning the band their largest sales week ever.
+"Drag Me Down" also set a new Vevo record for most likes in 24 hours.

-Julian Bunetta, the producer behind many of the group's songs, told Billboard that the fifth album was recorded with the four members knowing it would be their last for a while.
-"There was a feeling of, 'Well, we’re going to take a break, and anything in the world can happen during that time off'", adding, "There's a song about losing someone that isn't Zayn.
+Shortly thereafter, the band announced that it would go on a temporary hiatus in 2016 to take a break.
+Julian Bunetta, the producer behind many of the group's songs, told Billboard in August that the fifth album was recorded with the four members knowing it would be their last for a while.
+"There was a feeling of, 'Well, we're going to take a break, and anything in the world can happen during that time off'", adding, "There's a song about losing someone that isn't Zayn.
 There's also a song about the band being on shaky ground and not knowing what the future is.
 There are songs about love, there's a song that is a little more sexually charged.
 It's all over the map."